rschmehl/awesco.eu/content/authors/pietro-faggiani/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Academic Staff and Senior Engineers
+- Associated Researchers and PIs

 # (1) One sentence about your function (for academic staff) and then another sentence about your role(s) within the training network
 # (2) Research interests, achievements, and personal interests (mainly for researchers)